TritonDataCenter/pkgsrc-wiki/about:changes.markdown

   other enhancements to our illumos sets.
 See [this blog post](http://www.perkin.org.uk/posts/pkgsrc-2014Q4-lts-signed-packages-and-more.html) for more details.
-* This release sees the first set of 64-bit OS X packages, built on OS X Mavericks using clang, in addition to our existing 32-bit set.
+* This release sees the first set of 64-bit macOS packages, built on macOS Mavericks using clang, in addition to our existing 32-bit set.
 * 156 packages have been added
 * 4 packages have been renamed